paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-046-national-levee-safety-program.md

 ## § 3303b.
 Reports
 **(a) State of levees**

-(1) **In general** — Not later than 1 year after June 10, 2014, and biennially thereafter, the Secretary in coordination with the committee, shall submit to Congress and make publicly available a report describing the state of levees in the United States and the effectiveness of the levee safety initiative, including—
+(1) **In general** — Not later than 1 year after December 16, 2016, and biennially thereafter, the Secretary in coordination with the committee, shall submit to Congress and make publicly available a report describing the state of levees in the United States and the effectiveness of the levee safety initiative, including—

   (A) progress achieved in implementing the levee safety initiative;

-  (B) State and tribal participation in the levee safety initiative;
+  (B) State, regional, and tribal participation in the levee safety initiative;

   (C) recommendations to improve coordination of levee safety, floodplain management, and environmental protection concerns, including—